WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 **Wald’s Test: testing for significant differences between conditions.**

-You can look at your sleuth object to see what models you have fit and their design matrix specifi- cation like this:
+You can look at your sleuth object to see what models you have fit and their design matrix specification like this:

 ```
 models(so)